ArdaCet/International_Space_Station/README.md

 Here is a small demonstration of how it looks once code is run.
 ![Adsız](https://user-images.githubusercontent.com/57831340/110215251-c1c69a80-7eb9-11eb-95bf-8c724161447a.png)
+The blue dot indicates where currently the international space station is.
+To adjust the color or size of the marker on the world map, visit ```plotly.scatter_geo()``` [documantation](https://plotly.com/python-api-reference/generated/plotly.express.scatter_geo).

 ## Here is a small Python Script
 In the code, some popular libraries are utilized so you most likely will not need to download anything special for running this script.